AaliyahM777/ecom-project6/README.md

 - Login: As a returning user login to the form with your previous email and password

--Logout: Once current user has gained access to the full site they can logout and return to the log in menu
+- Logout: Once current user has gained access to the full site they can logout and return to the log in menu

 ## Installation